nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Removing specific field in person: `remove`

-Edits a specific field of a person in the address book, accessed by View method.<br>
+Edits a specific field of a person in the address book.
+Can only be used in View Mode.<br>
 It requires one field:
 - h/: To be followed by INDEX of homework to be removed
 - a/: To be followed by INDEX of attendance to be removed
 - g/: To be followed by INDEX of grade to be removed
 - s/: To be followed by INDEX of session to be removed

+Allows for edits of multiple fields in a single command. <br>

 Format: `remove [h/ a/ g/ s/]INDEX`

 Examples:
 * `view 1` returns person in first index <br>
   `remove h/2` removes person at first index's *homework at second index*
+* `view 1` returns person in first index <br>
+  `remove h/2 a/1` removes person at first index's *homework at second index* and *attendance at first index*

 ### Marking specific field in person: `mark`